1950 Oklahoma gubernatorial election

 The 1950 Oklahoma gubernatorial election was held on November 7, 1950, and was a race for Governor of Oklahoma.
 Democrat Johnston Murray defeated Republican Jo O. Ferguson.
 Phil Ferguson unsuccessfully sought the Democratic nomination.

+Primary election

+Democratic party

+Johnston Murray, the son of former governor William H. Murray, defeated William O. Coe by a razor-thin margin of 960 votes in a runoff.